7 of the Best Arizona Resorts for Luxury Travelers

 Andaz Scottsdale Resort & Spa

 One of the newer resorts in Arizona, this Andaz property opened in December 2016 with a distinct, contemporary design.
-Instead of Navajo prints and adobe, guests stay in minimalist concrete casitas with smoked gray-beamed wooden ceilings, Mid-century furniture, and spacious bathrooms with marble showers.
+Instead of Navajo prints and adobe, guests stay in minimalist concrete casitas with smoked gray-beamed wooden ceilings, Mid-century furniture, and spacious bathrooms with outdoor showers.

 Arizona Biltmore, A Waldorf Astoria Resort